Connor-ZH/GrabTaxi/README.md

 ## Infrastructure ##
 Generally, this project is mainly written in **Python** using **Flask** with **MVC** pattern.
 <br>For the front-end user interface, the front-end pages are displayed with **HTML** file.
-And **JavaScript** are used to develop the dynamic front-end user interface with the help of
+And **JavaScript** are used to develop the dynamic front-end user interface which interacts with back-end API with the help of **XMLHttpRequest**.
-And **SQL** is used to manipulate the data stored in the database.

 ## Detailed Design